irondrive/andromeda-server/README.md

 To ease command line usage for commands that may involve repeated parameters (e.g. a session key), environment variables prefixed with `andromeda_` can be set that will always be included in a request.
 For example, `export andromeda_mykey=myvalue` is equivalent to adding `--mykey=myvalue` to all future commands.

 ### Response Format
 Every request will return an object with `ok` and `code`.  `ok` denotes whether the transaction was successful, and `code` returns the corresponding HTTP error code.
 If the request was successful (200), the `appdata` field will have the output from the app-action.
 If there was an error, the `message` field will have a string describing the error.
-For simpler CLI usage, if `appdata` or `message` are just a string, only that string will be output to CLI (not the whole object).
+For simpler CLI usage, if `appdata` or `message` are just a string and there is no debug to output, only that string will be output to CLI (not the whole object).

 ### HTTP Differences